Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Confidence bands

-- Censored (interval censored) data analysis
+- Analysis of censored (interval censored) data

-- Cox PH models, constant covariates
+- Cox PH models with constant covariates

-- Cox PH models, time-dependent covariates
+- Cox PH models with time-dependent covariates

 - Simulation: Model comparison (Comparing regression models)